-[Position of the Company's board of directors on the candidates pertaining to the shareholder's proposal]
+Position of the Company's board of directors on the candidates pertaining to the shareholder's proposal

-First, as stated in the preceding section "3.(1)i The various comments by the Proposing Shareholder," the comments by the Proposing Shareholder are factually erroneous or are arbitrary and misleading, and thus the appointment of the outside director candidates, coupled with the dismissal of ALL the Company's outside directors, are inappropriate since they are based on erroneous assumptions.
+First, as stated on Page 13 the comments by the Proposing Shareholder are factually erroneous or are arbitrary and misleading, and thus the appointment of the outside director candidates, coupled with the dismissal ALL of the Company's outside directors, is inappropriate since they are based on erroneous assumptions.

-In addition, as stated in the preceding section "3.(1)ii.
-The process and content of the shareholder's proposal by the Proposing Shareholder were extremely irresponsible and careless" and taking into consideration the withdrawal of a shareholder from the Request due to failure to comply with the requirements as prescribed in Article 297(1) and Article 305(1) of the Companies Act (holding shares equivalent to the necessary number of voting rights for the Request for a period of six months), and that the Proposing Shareholder provided no reason whatsoever for the withdrawal of two candidates (Shiori Fukada and Yuko Kaneko), both occurrences happening shortly after the Request, it is not possible for the Company to believe that the shareholder's proposal was seriously being asserted for the purpose of improving the Company's corporate value.
+In addition, as stated on Page 17 and taking into consideration the withdrawal of a shareholder from the Request due to failure to comply with the requirements as prescribed in Article 297(1) and Article 305(1) of the Companies Act (holding shares equivalent to the necessary number of voting rights for the Request for a period of six months), and that the Proposing Shareholder provided no reason whatsoever for the withdrawal of two candidates (Shiori Fukada and Yuko Kaneko), both occurrences happening shortly after the Request, it is not possible for the Company to believe that the shareholder's proposal was seriously being asserted for the purpose of improving the Company's corporate value.